-The original Chronomat B01, the one that was equipped with Breitling’s new, totally in-house B01 automatic column-wheel chronograph movement, was first revealed in September 2009.
+The original Chronomat B01, the one equipped with Breitling’s new, totally in-house B01 automatic column-wheel chronograph movement, was first revealed in September 2009.
 Recently, the Swiss watchmaker has revealed a limited-edition version of the model.
 While being powered by the same self-winding caliber and sporting the same massive-looking body, it offers you a more interesting combination of colors, as well as a revised case back cover.
-See more details after the jump.

 It looks like creating a special edition was not an easy task to accomplish.